Listen to the Audio Blog Version of This Article:

 Cleaning your home is essential.
 If you tackle the work yourself, it’s also one of the cheapest staging tricks possible!
 And none of these other tips will matter if your home is dirty.

 I thought about skipping this obvious first rule of home selling, but it really can’t be understated.
 What if this is your first stop after Googling “staging a house on a budget” and you thought a good floor sweep would do the trick?
 Sorry, friend.
-The #1 piece of selling advice any Realtor will give you (including me) is to clean everything as well as you can.
+The #1 piece of selling advice any Realtor will give you (including me) is to clean everything until it is absolutely spotless.

 You might be amazed how dust, dirt, and grime can collect in the nooks and crannies of your home.
 The grit also traps odors you no longer notice.
 Thoroughly cleaning your entire home will help it shine, eliminate smells, and invite home buyers to stay awhile.
 Bonus: it helps when your house doesn’t make buyers sneeze!